pcretest — a program for testing Perl-compatible regular expressions.

 contains (*MARK) items there may also be differences,

 for the same reason.
-The −s
+The −s command line option can be

 overridden for specific patterns that should never be